QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 Firewall logs are stored in the systemd journal of the qube the firewall is running in (probably `sys-firewall`).
 You can view them by running `sudo journalctl -u qubes-firewall.service` in the relevant qube.
-Sometimes these logs can contain useful i nformation about errors that are preventing the firewall from behaving as you would expect.
+Sometimes these logs can contain useful information about errors that are preventing the firewall from behaving as you would expect.